If not now, when?

 The amazing multi-coloured lupins of the Lindis rippling ahead of and around me, feeling like I was riding a magic carpet in a Disney movie.
 Just incredible.

-The ever-changing light, the gold and the twinkling night skies of the Mackenzie Country.
+The ever-changing light, the gold and the twinkling night skies of the MacKenzie Country.

-The seashore, with its windswept sand dunes, swaying beach grass, driftwood, shells, the many hues of the sea, metallic rocks, glittering sand live within my palette, particularly in my Aotearoa Collection.
+The seashore, with its windswept sand dunes, swaying beach grass, driftwood, shells, the many hues of the sea, metallic rocks, glittering sand all live within my palette, particularly in my Aotearoa Collection.

 I focus primarily on decorative, creative work.

 I find Raku irresistible, the raw, primal, spontaneous nature of burning horsehair and feathers into hot burnished vessel surfaces.